-Our Mission is to remain an independent community bank, providing quality products and services to our customers and the community with superior value to shareholders”.
+Our Mission is to remain a community bank, providing quality products and services to our customers and the community with superior value to shareholders”.

 David L. Conrad

 President and CEO